Skyfrei/skyfrei/README.md

 ### Hi there 👋

 I'm a well versed software engineer who worked with android technologies at the beginning of my career.
-Lately I have been a huge fan of .NET technologies such as C#.
+Lately I have been a huge fan of C#.
 I am currently using C# in a lot of projects such as, Unity, WPF desktop apps and Xamarine.

 I have strong interests in: